RazYaz32/PSUT_Proj/README.md

 # PSUT_Proj

-This project is for SWE course for Princess Sumaya University for Technology.
+This project is for SWE course for Princess Sumaya University for Technology. <br>

-How to apply:
+How to apply: <br>
-1- Download files.\n
+1- Download files. <br>
-2- Make sure all header files are within the same directory as driver file to avoid linker issues.
+2- Make sure all header files are within the same directory as driver file to avoid linker issues. <br>
-3- Compile file through VS, preferably 2022 Community edition.
+3- Compile file through VS, preferably 2022 Community edition. <br>